cameronjamesw/american-history-quiz/README.md

 ![A screenshot of the Sign-Up Form being used on the website.](assets/images/form-screenshot.png)

 - Above the reader will be able to vind a screenshot of the Sign-Up Form which has been created for the website.
 Upon first glance, it is clear to see that the form continues the aesthetic precedent set by the website, adopting the semi-transparent background, solid white border while using red as a supporting color.
+The user is able to hover over specific elements of the form and the color/border color will change from white to red, thus implying to the ussr that they are encouraged to click the element.
 - The form allows for the user to sign up to the website in order to access the quiz, if the user has signed up before then they will be able to log-in to their existing account.
     - Through clicking the 'sign-in' or 'sign-up' buttons located at the bottom of the form, the user will be able to toggle through both sign-in methods.
 The toggle button hides certain elements of the form corresponding to the option they have selected - clicking 'sign-in' will hide the 'confirm password' field as there is no need for an existing user to confirm an already created password.
     - The user will notice that the placeholder text will also change between both options, switching 'create username/password' to 'enter username/password' respectively.